Leslie Conner, MPH, Chief Executive Officer

-Chris Hawkins, Human Resources Director
+Chris Hawkins, Chief Human Resources Officer

 Chris Hawkins is a senior level HR Business Partner with 25 year’s experience in private and non-profit industries.
 Her subject matter expertise includes; Talent Acquisition, Talent Management and Retention, Training & Development, Succession Planning and Knowledge Transfer, Organizational Development, Diversity & Inclusion, Policy & Procedure Development, HRIS, Business & Growth Strategies, Compensation Analysis, Benefits Administration, HR Systems & Process Management, Leave Management, Federal and California HR Employment Law & Application.

 Chris earned her Business Management degree from Pepperdine University and is a certified Senior Professional in Human Resources (SPHR) and Certified SPHR in California.
 She is a Certified Behavioral Interview Trainer, has a certification in Internet & Diversity Recruiting and is a member of SHRM, CalChamber, CCHRA, and NCHRA.
 She has experience developing management training and professional development programs for organizations on a domestic and international level, and has created curriculum syllabus and lectures for 6 Masters level courses for Argosy University’s On-line Service Sector concentration Business Degree Program.